ruubbies-vlog/ruubbies-vlog.github.io/_posts/2021-12-05-heaviest-fruits-in-the-world.md

 Lemon juice is used in a variety of sweets and pastries.
 Furthermore, the lemon's distinct flavor is employed to enhance a variety of vegetables, seafood, and poultry meals all over the world.

+**<br>**

 ### **Apple**

 ![Heaviest Fruits In The World - Apple](/assets/images/heaviest-apple.jpg.webp)

 In 2005, Japan produced the world's biggest apple.
-The apple was found by Chisato Iwasaki and weighed 4 pounds and 1 ounce.
+The apple was found by **Chisato Iwasaki** and weighed 4 pounds and 1 ounce.
 The Hokuto apple is a pink-striped spherical golden fruit.
 Farmers pick this fruit in the middle of the season, and it is a hybrid of the Mutsu and Fuji kinds.

 A bigger apple exists, but it is not edible.
 It is located in Winchester, Virginia.
 Outside an antebellum home, a scarlet and massive apple rests.
 General Phil Sheridan used this home as his headquarters during the Civil War.
 The headquarters is currently a souvenir shop.
 If you want to go or are simply curious, go here.

 While the exact size of this apple is unknown, it is enormous and well worth a visit if you happen to be in or around Winchester.

+**<br>**

 ### **Jackfruit**